 Objectives and reasons for the new EU PPWR

 When one thinks of packaging, they often directly imagine large piles of waste and garbage.
 And this is true – they are the first things to be disposed of and are usually just a means to an end.
-Yet this purpose is indispensable, as they protect products and enable their transport.
+Yet this purpose is indispensable, as packaging protects products and enables their transport.

 Additionally, packaging represents a central environmental problem.
-They consume large amounts of primary raw materials – 40% of the plastics and 50% of the paper used in the EU are for packaging.
+It consumes large amounts of primary raw materials – 40% of the plastics and 50% of the paper used in the EU are for packaging.
 The increasing use of packaging has not only led to a rise in CO2 emissions in recent years but has also made recycling more difficult.
+Especially when packaging cannot be collected separately due to its design.

 Between 2012 and 2020, the proportion of non-recyclable packaging has significantly increased, and many countries are struggling to meet the recycling targets set out in Article 6 of Directive 94/62/EC.